 Sessions for WPC Presenters/Facilitators

-All presenters are encouraged to attend one of the following sessions.
+All presenters are required to attend one of the following sessions.

 - Orientation for New and Future Presenters/Facilitators to the WPC